2szymonseweryn0-code/Client-Server-Architectures-Coursework/README.md

 3. Returning IDs vs Simple Objects

 Returning only IDs instead of full objects has both advantages and disadvatages.
 Using IDs keeps responses small and reduces network usage, which can improve performance.
 However, the client then has to make extra requests to get full details, which can slow things down.
 On the other hand, returning full objects makes the client simpler because all the data is available immediately.
 The downside is that responses become larger and may include unnecessary data.
-So it’s really a trade off between efficiency and convenience.
+So, it is really a trade off between efficiency and convenience.

 4. Idempotency of DELETE

 DELETE is considered idempotent because calling it multiple times has the same result.
 In this system, the first DELETE request removes the room from the data store.
 If the same request is sent again, the room is already gone, so nothing changes.
-The server might return a sucess response or a 404, but the final state is still the same.
+The server might return a success response or a 404, but the final state is still the same.
 That’s what makes DELETE idempotent.
 Repeating it doesn’t change the outcome.

 5. @Consumes and wrong data format